Non-surgical, drug-free decompression treatment for herniated discs, bulging discs, sciatica, and chronic back pain.

 Spinal decompression uses computerized precision technology to gently stretch and release pressure in the affected areas of the spine.
-Each treatment is custom-programmed by Dr. Tinkey and carefully monitored by trained staff to ensure comfort and safety.
+Each treatment is custom-programmed by Dr. Tinkey and carefully monitored by trained staff to help ensure comfort and safety.

 Fig.1